 If the DHCP server option is enabled, you have to be very careful in assigning the IP addresses of the virtual servers in order to avoid conflicts.
 The easiest way of configuring Virtual Servers is to manually assign a static IP address to each virtual server PC, with an address that does not fall into the range of IP addresses that are issued by the DHCP server.
-You can configure the virtual server IP address manually, but it must still be in the same subpat as the server IP address manually, but it must still be in the same subnet as the router.
+You can configure the virtual server IP address manually, but it must still be in the same subnet as the router.